 Items to Bring to Camp

-- Bedding (beds are extra long twin), including sheets, pillowcase and a light blanket (a pillow is provided)
+Bedding (beds are twin XL), including sheets, pillow, pillowcase and a light blanket

-- Spending money (mostly for our trip to Boulder’s Pearl Street Mall and/or University of Colorado athletic gear)
+Spending money (mostly for our trip to Boulder’s Pearl Street Mall and/or University of Colorado bookstore)

 Note: All dorm rooms will have a small refrigerator and microwave; students with a ravenous appetite are welcome to bring supplementary snacks, sports drinks, etc.